 If you have to leave your dog alone for an extended period of time, you need to use a crate that is highly secure and can easily contain your canine companion without any issues.

 If your pooch is mildly anxious, a soft-sided model may be the most desirable option.
-However, if you are a parent to a nervous 80-pound dog, you may have to consider an indestructible crate.
+However, if you are a parent to a nervous 80-pound dog, you may have to consider a durable dog crate.

 No chewable sections

 Opt for cave-like crates

-Cave-like crates are conventional, however, it is crucial to remember that dogs are naturally denning animals.
-Hence, a cave-like crate that is more secluded and darker and may make your dog a lot calmer.
+These crates are conventional, but, it is crucial to remember that dogs are naturally denning animals.
+Hence, a crate with a cave appearance is more secluded and darker and may make your dog a lot calmer.
 Therefore, some of the best dog crates for separation anxiety contained a safe place.
-Make sure that the crate has enough ventilation.
+Make sure that the crate made material offers enough ventilation.

 Make sure you always measure your pooch’s length and height before buying a new calming dog crate.
-The model should allow your dog to stand up, lie down, and turn around with ease.
+These dog crates should allow your dog to stand up, lie down, and turn around with ease.
 It should offer sufficient comfort.